-Council Tax 2020/2021
+Council Tax 2021/2022

-The Council provides over 800 services, for over 153,000 people, living in over 68,000 households.
-These services enable the City to function on a day-to-day basis, educate our children and provide essential support to its most vulnerable.
-The Council's preparations for the budget setting process this year were based on a difficult environment, responding to funding constraints, managing savings of £41m that have been delivered over the last five years, whilst ensuring the Council continues to provide the essential services and support that an increasing number of residents require from Local Government.
-With increasing population comes increasing demand and Newport has seen significant increases in demand for social care and other essential services in recent years.
-Specifically, the increasing demands faced by the Council include:
+The council provides over 800 services, for over 156,000 people, living in over 69,000 households.
+These services enable the city to function on a day-to-day basis, educate our children and provide essential support to its most vulnerable.
+The last year has been very challenging - not only has Covid-19 affected the delivery of 'business as usual'; it has further affected the demand on services and meant that the council has had to change the way it operates.

+In the midst of these unprecedented challenges the council's preparations for the budget setting process this year were based on a difficult environment, core spending was still below 2008/09 levels in real terms, managing savings of £35m that have been delivered over the last five years whilst ensuring the council continues to provide the essential services and support that an increasing number of residents require from Local Government especially in response to the global pandemic.
+Furthermore, with increasing population comes increasing demand and Newport has seen significant increases in demand for social care and other essential services in recent years.

+Specifically, the increasing demands faced by the council include:

-- An ageing population, more dependent on care, requiring more complex and expensive support to help people stay in their own homes.
-Care costs have risen from £33 million in 2015/16 to a forecasted £44 million in 2019/20 - Since 2015/16, an 85 per cent increase in the number of children being given care placements outside Newport and a 109 per cent increase in the number of children in independent fostering arrangements - I,046 more pupils than three years ago, 256 more pupils with additional learning needs and three more schools to run.
+An ageing population, more dependent on care, requiring more complex and expensive support to help people stay in their own homes.
+Care costs have risen from £38 million in 2017/18 to a forecasted £45 million this year;

+- A 55 per cent increase in the number of children in independent fostering arrangements since 2017/18; - I,295 more pupils than three years ago, 68 more pupils with additional learning needs and three more schools to run.

-This coupled with the annual uplift in costs and the need to fund key priority areas such as investment within schools meant that the Council has had to consider and fund investments of over £22m.
+This coupled with the annual uplift in costs and the need to fund key priority areas such as investment within schools meant that the council has had to consider and fund investments of over $\pounds 19m$.

-Despite the favourable settlement from Welsh Government, there remained a shortfall from which to fund the cost pressures of over £22m.
-The Cabinet approved a final savings package of £5.4m for 2020/21 and Council approved a council tax increase of 6.95%, both of which were required in order to balance the budget.
+Despite the favourable settlement from Welsh Government, the requirement for investment in services to meet demand and the administration priorities meant that there remained a shortfall from which to fund the cost pressures of over £19m.
+The Cabinet approved a final savings package of £3.4m for 2021/22 and council approved a council tax increase of 3.7%, both of which were required in order to balance the budget.

-The overall increase is the equivalent of £1.50 a week for a Band D household, or £77.84 a year.
-Most homes in Newport are in Band B and C and these annual increases are £60.54 (£1.16 a week) and £69.19 (£1.33 a week) respectively.
+The overall increase is the equivalent of £0.85 a week for a Band D household, or £44.32 a year.
+Most homes in Newport are in Band B and C and these annual increases are £34.47 (£0.66 a week) and £39.40 (£0.76 a week) respectively, with the council tax level for the city council still being amongst the lowest in Wales.